samuk10/FASTAPI-Course/README.md

 - should be only be able to like a post at once
 - retrieving posts should also fetch the total number of likes

+# TO DO:

+- add nginx container to compose
+- implement more features in the app!

 # stuffs

 running the app: uvicorn app.main:app --reload